Wilaak/Route2/README.md

 ### Parameter Constraints

-You can constrain the format of your route parameters by using the named argument `expression`, which accepts an associative array where the key is the parameter name and the value is either a regex string or a function.
+You can enforce specific formats for your route parameters by using the `expression` named argument.
+This argument accepts an associative array where the keys represent parameter names, and the values can either be a regex pattern or a function.

+- **Regex**: Ensures the parameter matches the specified pattern.
+If not the route will be skipped.
+- **Function**: The function should return `true` to allow the parameter, `false` to skip the route, or any other value to assign it directly to the parameter.

 ```php
 Route2::get('/user/{id}', function ($id) {